 Summary of benefits:

-- Earn 50,000 points worth $750 in travel when you spend $4,000 on your card within three months of opening the account
+- Earn 60,000 bonus points after you spend $4,000 on your card within three months of opening the account.
+That’s worth $900 in travel when redeemed through Chase Ultimate Rewards®

 - Earn 3x points on travel and dining and 1x points on other purchases